commonstandardsproject/api/README.md

 I'm Scott and I was a teacher for 4 years in Baltimore City Public Schools and then left to start Common Curriculum.
 I've wasted too many hours of my life munging standards data and I want to save other edtech companies from having to do the same.
 Also, I really want to be able to see the barriers to edtech integrations come down.
 Standards are one of the more unifying elements in edtech, yet we lack a common set of GUIDs or shared database of standards.
 I want to fix that.

 Since publishing the standards online, other contributors have come aboard and are working to improve and extend the project.
-Standards effect nearly all edtech companies, so if you have an idea (or a need), get a hold of me scott (at) commoncurriculum (dot) com.
+Standards affect nearly all edtech companies, so if you have an idea (or a need), get a hold of me scott (at) commoncurriculum (dot) com.
 I'd love to hear your ideas and see if we can make something work!

 ## Guiding Principles of the data format